-St Mary's and Our Lady of Grace identifies training needs through audits and is specifically tailored to needs of a class or a child in order to equip staff with the necessary knowledge as the need arises.
+St Mary's and Our Lady of Grace identifies training needs through audits and is specifically tailored to the needs of a class or a child in order to equip staff with the necessary knowledge as the need arises.

 All staff work closely with parents and outside agencies to learn specific skills to support children with additional needs.
-In school we hold a list of training what our staff member have received.
+In school, we keep a record of training that our staff members have received.